 - Wash and Carolina in the later seasons, their copious Ship Tease moments aside.

 - Hyperspace Arsenal: Characters frequently produce enormous guns out of nowhere, at least until the engine upgraded to Halo 3 and in non-machinima animation sequences.
 This is due to the fact that this use of Hammerspace is precisely what happens in Halo: Combat Evolved and Halo 2 when someone equips a weapon.

 - Image Song: Between Seasons 8 and 10, the cast seemed to be really fond of having these as extras on the soundtracks.
 So far there's been:

 - Lampshaded Double Entendre: Bow-chicka-wow-wow!

-- Last Disrespects: Three "funeral" scenes (the deceased in question were still living) are all about people being completely disrespectful at funerals, sometimes for their own agendas, sometimes just because they're jerks.
+- Last Disrespects: Three "funeral" scenes (the deceased in question were actually still living) are all about people being completely disrespectful at funerals, sometimes for their own agendas, sometimes merely because they're jerks.

-- In Episode 51 of The Blood Gulch Chronicles, Church (the "dead" guy in question) is the one who wants a funeral; Tucker calls it lame and wanders off.
+- In Episode 51 of The Blood Gulch Chronicles, Church (the "dead" guy in question) is the one who wants a funeral; Tucker, however, insults the idea and wanders off.

 - In Episode 83 of The Blood Gulch Chronicles, Grif turns Sarge's funeral into The Roast of Sarge, and Simmons uses the opportunity to campaign for Sarge's job.
-Sister, who just arrived, is only able to contribute that Sarge was "old and gross."
+Sister, who just arrived, is only able to contribute that Sarge was old and disturbing.

 - In Season 9 Episode 14, it turns out no one remembers anything about Simmons except he liked gum and talked a lot.